Bevis Marks Synagogue: Nearby development

 In September 2021, it emerged that developers planned to build 21-storey and 48-storey buildings right next to the synagogue.
-It is claimed this would block natural light from the building for all but one hour a day.
-The synagogue is currently only lit by up to 240 candles and some electric lighting which was installed in 1928.
-A campaign has been launched to block the development with the Corporation of London saying no decision has been made.
+It was claimed this would block natural light from the building for all but one hour a day.
+The synagogue was only lit by up to 240 candles and electric lighting installed in 1928.
+A campaign was launched to block the development with the Corporation of London saying at the time that no decision had been made.
 It is reported to have received 1,500 letters of objection.
 The alarm was raised by an article in The New York Times ahead of reporting by most of the British press.
 Members of the London Jewish community took to social media on the eve of Yom Kippur to draw attention to the threat to the synagogue including writer Simon Sebag-Montefiore and journalists Jonathan Freedland and Ben Judah.
+According to The New York Times, a report commissioned by the developers said that the building would have no impact on the amount of natural light the synagogue received.

-According to The New York Times, a report commissioned by the developers claims that the building would have no impact on the amount of natural light the synagogue receives.
+In 2026, the synagogue held a consultation on a proposed planning framework that would limit development that obstructed the synagogue's view of the moon, which is required for Kiddush Levana, and the stars.